lukaro707/IntMultProject/design.md

 - Success State: Unsure of exactly what'd be the best sucess state, considering either surviving for a sufficient period of time, or hitting a yeti directly with a snowball.

-- Camera: The camera view of the game should be a top-down view with an isometric perspective
+- Camera: The camera view of the game should be a top-down view with an isometric perspective (orthographic projection)

 ## Visual Mock-Up:
 ![](https://github.com/lukaro707/IntMultProject/blob/main/mockup.png?raw=true)